 Volunteering refers to an altruistic activity where an individual or group provides services to another person, group or organization for no financial or social gain.
 Volunteering not only promotes goodness but also helps to develop skills to improve human quality of life.
-Volunteering may have positive benefits for the volunteer as well as for the person or community served.
-Many volunteers are specifically trained in the areas they work, such as medicine, education, or emergency rescue.
-In many countries such as USA, many schools on all education levels offer service-learning programs, which allow students to serve the community through volunteering while earning educational credit.
+Black Diamond Expedition conducts volunteering programs that give positive benefits for the volunteer as well as target community.
+Our volunteers are specifically trained in the areas they work, such as medicine, education, or emergency rescue.
+These volunteers hail from different countries such as USA as part of their internship program from plethora of schools and colleges on all education levels as part of their service-learning programs and earn educational credit.

-International volunteering often aims to give participants valuable skills and knowledge in addition to benefits to the host community and organization.
-Environmental volunteering refers to the volunteers who contribute towards environmental management or conservation.
-Volunteers conduct a range of activities including environmental monitoring, ecological restoration such as re-vegetation and weed removal, protecting endangered animals, and educating others about the natural environment.
-Volunteering often plays a pivotal role in the recovery effort following natural disasters, such as tsunamis, floods, droughts, hurricanes, and earthquakes.
-Volunteering in schools can be an additional teaching guide for the students and help to fill the gap of local teachers.
-Cultural and language exchange during teaching and other school activities can be the most essential learning experience for both students and volunteers.
+Our international volunteering programs often aim at disseminating valuable skills and knowledge.
+The Environmental volunteering programs are dedicated to the volunteers who contribute towards environmental management or conservation.
+Black Diamond Expedition meticulously works on a range of activities including ecological restoration, environmental monitoring, such as re-vegetation and weed removal, protecting endangered animals, and educating others about the natural environment.
+Black Diamond envisages its volunteering activities in the recovery effort following natural disasters such as Earthquake, floods, landslides and droughts.
+BDEX also plans to send volunteers in community schools in the rural, semi rural as well as urban areas such that it can be an additional teaching guide for both the students and the local teachers.
+Both the international volunteers and the local beneficiaries can swap cultural and language experiences of their own during teaching and other school activities.

-Community volunteering refers globally to those who work to improve their local community.
-This activity commonly occurs through not for profit organizations, local governments and churches; but also encompasses ad-hoc or informal groups such as recreational sports teams.
-Consider honestly how your skill set may best benefit an organization and community, choose a cause that you are passionate about and do some research to ensure your potential organization is reputable and transparent.
-Think realistically about how much time you can devote to the project.
+Another part of BDEX volunteering program is the community volunteering program to improve the local community.
+This activity commonly occurs through not for profit organizations such as CEN Nepal which liases with local governments.
+We, therefore, recommend you to consider honestly how your skill set may best benefit an organization and community in Nepal.
+You can choose a cause that you are passionate about and do some research to ensure your potential organization i.e. BDEX and CEN becomes reputable and transparent.
+You need to think realistically about how much time you can devote to the project initiated by us.

-Hundreds of travelers volunteer in Nepal every year, working on an incredible range of development and conservation projects, covering everything from volunteering with street children in Kathmandu to counting the tracks of endangered animals in the high Himalaya.
-The potential for personal growth and the opportunity to forge a connection with a local community can give a profoundly deeper significance to the notion of travel.
+Hundreds of international volunteers work in different activities such as development and conservation projects in Nepal every year, supporting the street in Kathmandu and counting the tracks of endangered animals in the Terai and the high Himalayas.
+The ultimate aim of the travel of the international volunteers for their personal and professional growth and the opportunity to forge a connection with a local community can have a profoundly deeper significance.
 A number of trekking and tour agencies use the proceeds from their trips to support charitable projects around Nepal, and many travelers also undertake sponsored treks and climbing expeditions in Nepal to raise money for specific charities and projects such as the one Black Diamond Expedition does via Child Environment Nepal (CEN).